-- Notification of withdrawal after May 1 but prior to July 15: tuition for the enrollment year will be charged at 25% of contract amount. - Notification of withdrawal on or after July 15 but prior to December 1: tuition for the enrollment year will be charged 50% of contract amount. - Notification of withdrawal on or after December 1: tuition for the current enrollment year will be charged at 100% of the contract amount.
+- Notification of withdrawal after May 30th but prior to July 30th: tuition for the enrollment year will be charged one month of tuition. - Notification of withdrawal on or after July 30th but prior to September 15: tuition for the enrollment year will be three months of tuition. - Notification of withdrawal after September 15th: tuition will be charged the remainder owed for the school year.